dziabak/devjobs-web-app/README.md

   - [Continued development](#continued-development)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-This project is a full-stack web application developed as a portfolio project.
+This project is a front-end web application utilizing Firebase for data storing purposes developed as a portfolio project.
 It is based on the [Frontend Mentor - Devjobs Web App](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l) challenge, where the goal was to build a jobs board using local data.json for data retrieval.
 The primary objective was to replicate the provided design while incorporating additional features and maintaining responsiveness for various screen sizes.

 ### Project features